TeamHY2/HongikYeolgong2-iOS/fastlane/README.md

 [bundle exec] fastlane ios beta
 ```

-build app and upload to testflight
+Push a new beta build to TestFlight

 ----